 This section shows the region where your snapshots are stored and its health.
 In the above example, two locations in your account are operational.
 The possible states are:

 |Planned Maintenance||Few or all regions are undergoing scheduled maintenance.
 Druva services may not be available for some time.|

 |Partial Service Disruption||Regions denoted with the orange dot are unavailable.
 Druva services linked to this region are not available for use until the regions are operational.|

 |Service Disruption||All regions are unavailable and none of the Druva services are available for use until the regions are operational.
 When you hover on the region you can see how much storage a service consumes in the region.|

 The cloud status section shows service disruption for a region if it is unavailable for either inSync or Phoenix.
 It is possible that the region unavailable for one of the products while it is available for the other service.
 To see if a region is available for Phoenix or inSync, hover over the region and see more details about it.

 For example, it is possible that a region is unavailable for Phoenix while it is available for inSync, and the cloud status section shows service disruption.
 However, if the Phoenix license is not attached to the account, the cloud status shows operational for that region since it is available for inSync.

-In addition to the sections above, you also get the following sections:
+In addition to the services above, you also see the following services:

 - Platform update: Provides information on what’s new and what’s changed with Druva Cloud platform.
-Also provides links to cloud updates.
+It also provides information about inSync and Phoenix Cloud updates.

 - Support links: Provides support links for more help.
-Use support links to contact Druva support, go through forum posts, or read articles on the knowledge base to resolve issues.
+Use support links to contact Druva support, go through the forum posts, or read articles in the knowledge base to resolve issues.

 - Videos: Provides videos for better understanding of Druva services.